jakartaee/jakarta.ee/.github/ISSUE_TEMPLATE/compatibility.md

 **The Participant, Enterprise or Strategic Member name supporting the Compatible Software Product**

-**The URL to the published public TCK test results demonstrating compatibility as defined in the TCK Process**
+**The URL to the approved certification issue demonstrating compatibility as defined in the Jakarta EE TCK Process**

 **The URL where Compatible Software Product is available for download**